Unique Aspects of a Fort Worth Motorcycle Accident Case

 Types of Recoverable Damages

 Once it can be proven that the other driver is to cause of the accident, the focus then turns to what damages the victim is entitled to receive.
 Damages are the losses a victim suffers following an accident.
-Texas typically recognizes two types of damages in personal injury cases: special and general.
+Texas typically recognizes two types of damages in personal injury cases in Fort Worth: special and general.

 Special damages are those that can be clearly tied to a specific injury, such as physical harm to their body or the destruction of their property.
 These damages include property damage, medical expenses, anticipated medical expenses, lost earnings, and disability.
 General damages are harder to quantify.
 This includes pain and suffering, mental anguish, and loss of enjoyment of life.